devops-customers-squad/customers/README.md

 - List customers'addresses that match a specific query
     * `GET /customers/{customer_id}/addresses?{query string}`
     * The parameter customer_id is expected to be an integer equal to the unique id of a customer
+    * The endpoint requires a valid customer_id and accepted keys in the query string will include stree_address, state, city, country, and zipcode